And I am a storyteller.

 Ever since I was a little girl, I have loved stories.
-As a child, I would pour hours a day over books, enjoying the intricate details used to write them and the connection I found to the characters.
-As a student, I lingered over words as I wrote them and created the places and characters I knew I had to have.
+As a child, I would pour hours a day over books, enjoying the details used to write them and the deeper connection I found to the characters.
+As a student, I created the places and characters I needed to tell the full story I envisioned.

-Then as an elementary classroom teacher and a stay home mom, I had a great desire to share my love of stories with the children closest to me.
-I loved helping them learn to create their own amazing stories and find their voice within that creation.
-Today as a photographer, I love to watch the stories families are writing as I photograph it all right through my lens.
+Then as an elementary classroom teacher and stay-at-home mom, I had a great desire to share my love of stories with the children closest to me.
+I loved helping them see how stories, especially their stories, could change the world.
+To learn to create their own amazing tales and find their voice within that creation.
+Today as a documentary photographer, I love to watch the deep stories families are writing as I photograph it all right through my lens.

 I think Ansel Adams said it best: “You don’t make a photograph just with a camera.
 You bring to the act of photography all the pictures you have seen, the books you have read, the music you have heard, the people you have loved.”
 Here’s to the beautiful stories God is creating through us everyday.